0xwink/doc-winkalc/src/syntax.md

 :::

 ## `:ALG`
-Currently, following algebraic structures are supported, divided into two categories, rings and fields.
+Currently, six algebraic structures are supported, divided into two categories, rings and fields.
-See the respective page for a detailed description on how commands take effect mathematically in each case.
+See the [parse](/parse) page for a detailed description on how commands take effect mathematically in each case.

 **Fields**:
 ```